 If you have an individual policy, you have greater control over the amount you wish to be paid, should circumstances dictate.
-You can set the amount you want to be insured for when you take out the policy, within limit.
-The maximum you can claim for is usually 66 % or 75 % of your earnings before you became ill or disabled.
-This is minus other income you get when out of work, such as sick pay, and the single person’s social welfare illness benefit, if you are entitled to it.
+You can set the amount for which you want to be insured when you take out the policy, within limit.
+The maximum you can claim is usually 66% or 75% of your earnings before you became ill or disabled.
+This is minus other income you get when out of work, such as sick pay and the single person’s social welfare illness benefit, if you are entitled to it.

 - Social welfare disability benefit, which is a weekly payment from the state.
 The self-employed do not qualify.

 - Sick pay, where an employer pays all or part of your wages for a given period.